Nintendo Switch Online: Cloud saves

 Cloud storage allows save data for supported games to be synchronized online, so it can be recovered if the user must move their Nintendo Account to a different Switch console or if they use multiple consoles.
 Users will lose access to their cloud saves should they allow their subscription to lapse, though there is a grace period of six months to renew the subscription and recover them before they are purged.

-The feature is not supported for some first and third party games, including those with certain forms of online functionality such as item trading and competitive rankings.
+The feature is not supported for some first and third-party games, including those with certain forms of online functionality such as item trading and competitive rankings.
 Nintendo cites concerns surrounding the possibility of abuse that could "unfairly affect" gameplay as the reason for those games not allowing for cloud saves.

 Companion app

-The Nintendo Switch App (formerly called the Nintendo Switch Online App) is a console companion application developed and published by Nintendo for use alongside the Nintendo Switch Online service.
+The Nintendo Switch App (formerly called the Nintendo Switch Online mobile app) is a console companion application developed and published by Nintendo for use alongside the Nintendo Switch Online service.
 Released on July 21, 2017 for use on iOS and Android devices.
 The app features voice chat and "game-specific services" for games such as Splatoon 2, Mario Kart 8 Deluxe, Arms, Mario Tennis Aces, Nintendo Entertainment System for Nintendo Switch Online, Super Smash Bros.
 Ultimate, and Animal Crossing: New Horizons.
-On the Nintendo Switch 2, users are able to export screenshots and videos from games onto the app.
+Following a major update in May 2025, the app currently supports functions that does not require a Nintendo Switch Online subscription, such as on the Nintendo Switch 2, users are able to export screenshots and videos from games onto the app.

 Communication

-Users can voice chat through the Nintendo Switch Online mobile app on smartphones.
+Users can voice chat through the Nintendo Switch App on smartphones.
 Voice chat functionality is not available natively through the Switch console; Reggie Fils-Aimé justified the decision by explaining that "Nintendo's approach is to do things differently.
 We have a much different suite of experiences than our competitors offer, and we do that in a different way.
 This creates a sort of yin and yang for our consumers.
 They're excited about cloud saves and legacy content but wish we might deliver voice chat a different way, for example."
 During a later interview, Kouichi Kawamoto revealed that the developers wanted to include voice chat as a feature of the system itself, but "were unable to implement it without affecting game performance due to the Switch system's processing capability limitations", and instead decided to offer it via a smart device.
+This was later implemented on the Switch's successor, the Switch 2 through a built in application called GameChat, allowing video calls and screen sharing through the console itself alongside voice chat without requiring an external smartphone.